-1) What about rash? allergy?
+1) What about rash?
+Allergy?

-2) How to start?
+2) How do I start?

 It did a little less research and I’m figuring things out along the way.
 Nevertheless it is great to see this art is still alive and kicking.
 Go on, your work rocks